-Achieving advanced-level IT management means taking a strategic approach to your technology, as well as articulating clear targets, timeframes and budgets with confidence and consultation.
-It means IT is a priority and is highly valued by your organisation.
+Achieving advanced-level IT management (digital strategy and governance) means taking a strategic approach to your digital technology, as well as articulating clear targets, timeframes and budgets with confidence and consultation.
+It means technology is a priority and is highly valued by your organisation.

 In broad terms, advanced IT management can be broken down into five main areas:

-- Your IT strategy or plan has a three-year timeframe and is endorsed by your board.
+- Your digital strategy or plan has a three-year timeframe and is endorsed by your board.

 - You have a high degree of confidence in the costs and benefits for each of your improvement projects.

-- IT is proactively consulted early in the decision-making process about new programs, services, offices and the like.
+- Digital technology is proactively consulted early in the decision-making process about new programs, services, offices and the like.

-- The executive embrace technology change and actively own outcomes and support the change process.
+- The executive embrace technology change and actively own outcomes and support the change process and provide support for people.

 - All staff are proficient at using key aspects of your technology environment.

-- Staff are keen to innovate, learn new IT skills and make the most of your technology environment.
+- Staff are keen to innovate, learn new digital skills and make the most of your digital technology environment.

-- You measure staff IT satisfaction through an annual survey process (or similar).
+- You measure staff digital technology satisfaction through an annual survey process (or similar).

 Risk management and disaster recover